judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 129: return millis() value of slave

-130: return millis() of last watchdog reboot from slave
+130: return millis() of last watchdog reboot from slave (0 for never rebooted)

 131: return number of reboots since the slave booted

+132: return millis of last time watchdog was petted (0 for never petted)

+133: seconds ago that the watchdog was petted when it last bit (0 for never bit)

+134: make slave reboot the master now

 20X: pet hardware watchdog - if this is implemented, the slave will reboot the master if it is not petted frequently enough.
 There are several pet-the-watchdog commands: